bashirsouid/AI-File-Conversion-Utility/README.md

     "output_suffix": ".converted",
     "replace_original": false,
     "prompt_file": null,
     "prompt_text": "Return back the original file again with no changes.
-Just return the text by itself, do not include any additional commentary before or afterwards.", }
+Just return the final text by itself; do NOT include any additional commentary or explaination before or afterwards.", }
 ```

-Note: You will definetly want to include some text like `Just return the text by itself, do not include any additional commentary before or afterwards.` in the prompt, otherwise you will get a lot of extra text before/after from the AI model's reasoning self-talk.
+Note: You will definetly want to include some text like `Just return the final text by itself; do NOT include any additional commentary or explaination before or afterwards.` in the prompt, otherwise you will get a lot of extra text before/after from the AI model's reasoning self-talk.

 2. Run the script with a valid configuration file `modify --config ./config.json ./`.